Random4zn/Projects/CS-323/Project-1/ReadMe.txt

 * Syntatical Analysis Rate : 80%
 * Completion Rate          : 85%
 *
-* Overall Completion Rate  : 91.6%
+* Overall Completion Rate  : 92.6%
 * ----------------------------------------------------------------
 * BUGS
 * ----------------------------------------------------------------
+* Syntactical Errors:
 * The current structure of the program strugles in the linear
 * fashion of determining the correct output stack for 'id''+''id'
 * structure.
+*
+* Floating Point Errors:
+* There is a duplication of index
 *
 * ----------------------------------------------------------------
 * CLASS | RuleSet_A2